EthanITA/GOP-1/README.md

 ## About

-This game is a simple implementation of the Game of the Goose for the programming class, the requirments can be found [here](Relazione/Resources/progetto-GOP.pdf) (italian).
+This game is a simple implementation of the Game of the Goose for the programming class, the requirments can be found [here] The game is a sample.
+(Relazione/Resources/progetto-GOP.pdf) (italian).

 ## How to
 **LINUX**